Emotional Support Animal Policy

 Procedures for Requesting ESAs in NIACC Housing

-A student with a significant mental health disability who wishes to request an emotional support animal in NIACC Housing must contact Disability Services at (641) 422-4296 or email@example.com at least 60 days in advance of the semester for which an ESA is requested so that appropriate arrangements regarding accommodation determination, placement, roommates, etc. can be made.
+A student with a significant mental health disability who wishes to request an emotional support animal in NIACC Housing can do so at any time and must contact Disability Services at (641) 422-4296 or email@example.com.
+It’s recommended to submit the request at least 60 days in advance of the semester for which an ESA is requested so that appropriate arrangements regarding accommodation determination, placement, roommates, etc. can be made.
+If requests are made without the 60 day notice, they will be considered and a determination made as quickly as possible.
 NIACC Disability Services may reevaluate the need for one’s ESA as necessary.
 Emotional Support Animals are subject to the College’s Housing Service Animal and Emotional Support Animal Agreement Form.

 Mandatory Registration of Emotional Support Animals While on Campus